CThanhBinh/fullStack-CRUD/README.md

 CRUD simple for practice connect fron-end with back-end

-- f- ont-end: Vuejs
+- front-end: Vuejs

 - back-end: nodejs + expressjs

 - database: mysql

-- other:
+- boostrap + css for layout

 - use axios for make request and retrieve respone